PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-beta1.md

 Discounts have been redesigned to simplify their creation and improve performance and clarity compared to the legacy cart rules approach.
 The new structure is based on four types: Catalog, Cart, Free Shipping, and Free Gift.

-<small>*Note: This feature is behind a feature flag.*</small>
+<small>*Note: this feature is behind a feature flag.*</small>

 {{< cta-group >}}
 {{< cta url="https://www.youtube.com/watch?v=8PL0dwdRiho&t=1941s" inline="true" >}}Watch the demo{{< /cta >}}
-{{< cta url="#" inline="true" >}}Read article{{< /cta >}}
+{{< cta url="/news/2026/improved-discounts-system/" inline="true" >}}Read article{{< /cta >}}
 {{< /cta-group >}}

 ---

 {{% notice type="info" title="What is a feature flag?" %}}
-Some 9.1 Beta features are experimental and are available under Feature Flags.
+Some 9.1 Beta features are experimental and are available under feature flags.
 You will need to enable them to test them in your environment.
 You can find these settings in the "New & Experimental Features" page in the Advanced Parameters menu.
 {{% /notice %}}

 ### What else is new in PrestaShop 9.1 Beta?